-- 2 Touch the upper half of a Parameter/Target selection icon rarget and choose the desired parameter from the parameter panel.
-Up to four key parameters can be tracked. - 3 Touch the lower half of the Parameter/Target selection icon Parameter to enter a range value on the keypad.
-The selected operator (<, ≤, > or ≥) and value represent the upper or lower boundary during parameter tracking.
-Touch the enter key ...
+- 2 Touch the upper half of a Parameter/Target selection icon and choose the desired parameter from the parameter panel.
+Up to four key parameters can be tracked. - 3 Touch the lower half of the Parameter/Target selection icon range value on the keypad.
+The selected operator (<, \leq , > or \geq) and value represent the upper or lower boundary during parameter tracking.
+Touch the enter key